 Your excursion will last up to 3 hours, during which you will get up and personal with tigers, eat elephants, and participate in other adventurous things.

-While strolling around this vast park, take advantage of the rich green landscapes and lovely weather.
-Please note that you might be unable to find English-speaking guides, so having a local guide with you to provide a thorough explanation for what you are seeing is a fantastic idea.
+While strolling around this vast park, enjoy the rich green landscapes and lovely weather.
+Please note that you might be unable to find English-speaking guides, so having a local guide with you to thoroughly explain what you are seeing is a fantastic idea.

 Things to Do:

-• Before embarking on your journey through Bandipur National Park, you can have some rest in some lodges and resort property next to the park to start your day full of energy.
+- Before embarking on your journey through Bandipur National Park, you can rest in some lodges and resort properties next to the park to start your day full of energy.

-• Try a warm Indian cup of tea before going inside the park; it will help you to relax and rejuvenate.
+- Try a warm cup of Indian tea before entering the park; it will help you relax and rejuvenate.

-• If you don’t have anything appropriate to wear for this exciting adventure, don’t worry; there is a shop nearby where you can get t-shirts, vests, and coats.
+- If you don’t have anything appropriate to wear for this exciting adventure, don’t worry; a shop is nearby to get T-shirts, vests, and coats.

-• After observing various creatures across the park, taking a break at one of the cottages, eating some snakes.
+- After observing various creatures across the park, we took a break at one of the cottages and ate some snakes.

-• If you’re traveling with a group, consider taking a van safari experience, which we highly recommend because it’s quiet and pollution-free, allowing animals to live peacefully without feeling watched.
+- If you’re travelling with a group, consider taking a van safari experience, which we highly recommend because it’s quiet and pollution-free, allowing animals to live peacefully without feeling watched.

 Things not to Do:

-• Don’t go there without first making a Safari reservation online.
-You could get there and don’t find a place for you and your friends in a Jeep.
+- Don’t go there without first making an online safari reservation.
+You could get there but couldn’t find a place for you and your friends in a Jeep.

-• In the summer, avoid going to the park.
+- In the summer, avoid going to the park.
 You couldn’t stand the heat any longer.
-Or, you can also go for the afternoon Safri, which runs from 3.30 to 6:00 p.m.
+Or, you can also go to Safri in the afternoon, which runs from 3.30 to 6:00 p.m.

-Pro Tip: There are many wild parks in India like Ranthambore National Park, Kanha National Park, and it’s based on how far you wish to travel.
-Although Ranthambore National Park is closer to Delhi than Bandipur National Park, the latter will provide you with a very different experience.
+Pro Tip: There are many wild parks in India, like Ranthambore National Park and Kanha National Park, and it’s based on how far you wish to travel.
+Although Ranthambore National Park is closer to Delhi than Bandipur National Park, the latter will provide a different experience.

-Location: he Aurangabad district of Maharashtra state, India
+Location: the Aurangabad district of Maharashtra state, India

-How to get there: you can book a flight from New Delhi to Aurangabad Airport, take a bus or Uber to Ajanta Caves, or take a train station from New Delhi to Bhusaval, then take a bus to Ajanta then take an Uber ride to the site.
-It’s a long journey; it’ll take you more than 22 hours, so be prepared and find a rest stop and keep your eyes on the bus schedule to plan your trail.
+How to get there: You can book a flight from New Delhi to Aurangabad Airport, take a bus or Uber to Ajanta Caves, or take a train station from New Delhi to Bhusaval, then take a bus to Ajanta and an Uber ride to the site.
+It’s a long journey, more than 22 hours, so be prepared, find a rest stop, and keep your eyes on the bus schedule to plan your trail.

-Price: About 4 dollars for admission fee and another $8
+Price: About 4 dollars for the admission fee and another $8

 Why should you visit Ajanta Caves?

-When seeing it, you clearly understand why it’s one of the hottest tourist attractions in India—dating back to the 2nd century BCE.
-This site was a Buddhist monastery where monks spent all their life performing their rituals.
+When you see it, you clearly understand why it’s one of the hottest tourist attractions in India.
+Dating back to the 2nd century BCE, this site was a Buddhist monastery where monks spent all their lives performing their rituals.

-The site spans on a hilltop over the forest in an isolated area, perfectly chosen to help monks and other people -who came to pray- in achieving their spiritual pursuits.
+The site is on a hilltop over the forest in an isolated area, perfectly chosen to help monks and others who came to pray to achieve their spiritual pursuits.

-Inside the site, you will explore more interesting facts about the Buddhist faith through displaying sculptures and other paintings covering the whole cathedral.
+Inside the site, you will explore more interesting facts about the Buddhist faith by displaying sculptures and other paintings covering the cathedral.

 Things to Do:

-• Take part in one of the tour guides, learn more about the site’s history and stock up the spiritual ambiance.
+- You can participate in one tour guide, learn more about the site’s history, and enjoy the spiritual ambience.

 Things not to Do: